 Determining the point in time of the transfer of control involves considering additional indicators.
 In particular, it is considered at which point in time Covestro has a present right to payment for the product and when physical possession of the product or, in a broader sense, the possibility of sole access to the product, is transferred to the customer.
 Depending on the transportation clauses, the possibility of sole access to the product may be transferred even prior to arrival or physical handover of the product to the customer.
 Furthermore, the point in time when the legal title passes to the customer is also considered to the extent that it constitutes more than a protective right.
-The point in time when the significant rewards and risks of ownership of a product are transferred to the customer is usually linked closely with the aforementioned indicators and is therefore considered with these.
+The point in time when the significant rewards and risks of ownership of a product are transferred to these.
 Based on experience, it is assumed that products sold fulfill the agreed-upon specifications, thus acceptance by the customer is an indicator that does not generally affect the point in time at which control is transferred.